 One of the easiest and most common plants to grow is the spider plant.
-Spider plants have relatively few problems but occasionally cultural, pest or disease issues may arise.
-Yellow leaves on spider plants is a classic complaint but the cause can take some serious sleuthing to uncover.
-A close look at your plant and its growing conditions can start to unravel why you may see leaves turning yellow on spider plant.
+Spider plants have relatively few problems but occasionally cultural, pest, or disease issues may arise.
+Yellow leaves on spider plants are a classic complaint but the cause can take some serious sleuthing to uncover.
+A close look at your plant and its growing conditions can start to unravel why you may see leaves turning yellow on a spider plant.

 Causes of Yellow Leaves on Spider Plants

 Spider plants are charming houseplants that are often in the family for generations.
 The babies they produce will live on for years and produce spiderettes of their own.
 It is not unusual for many copies of an original spider plant to exist within a family or group due to these spiderettes.
 If you have the mama spider plant, it can be quite precious since it is the source of so many copies of itself.
 Yellowing spider plant leaves are, therefore, concerning and the cause needs to be identified and dealt with swiftly.

 One of the more common reasons you may see yellowing spider plant leaves is cultural.
 The plant doesn’t mind a cramped pot, but you should change the soil annually.
 If you fertilize monthly, the soil can build up toxic levels of salt.
 Leach the pot after fertilizing to prevent the salts from burning the roots.

 These houseplants thrive in many types of light but excess light can cause the leaves to burn and no light will gradually weaken the plant with signs showing up first as leaves turning yellow on the spider plant.

 Plants can also get yellow leaves if they are moved to a new environment.
 It is simply a symptom of shock and will clear up once the plant adapts to its new surroundings.

 Excess minerals in the tap water can also cause discolored leaves.
 Use rainwater or distilled water when irrigating spider plants.